Valentine’s Gingerbread House

 • Other Valentine’s candy: we used purple sprinkles, Valentine M&Ms, and twisted marshmallows

-1. Start by cutting the corners of two graham crackers to create points, as seen above.
+• Start by cutting the corners of two graham crackers to create points.
 TIP: use a sharp knife and gently pierce the graham cracker in the desired line a few times.
 If you start at the edge, it will crack in an undesirable way.
-If you pierce a line in the desired way and work outwards towards the edge, you have a better chance of not cracking the graham cracker.
+If you pierce a line in the desired direction and work outwards towards the edge, you have a better chance of not breaking the graham cracker.

 Kelly Dixon